OctopusDeploy/blog/blog/2019-10/octopus-release-2019.9-lts/index.md

 ![Streamlined deployment process editor](streamlined-deploy-process-editor.png "width=600")

-We've improved our deployment process editor to streamline the editing process with better visibility and fewer clicks.
+We've improved our deployment process editor to streamline the editing process with better visibility.
 You can now see the entire deployment process, which is useful when referencing other step names in scripts and variables.
 This should also make navigating between steps faster with fewer clicks, and less scrolling.

 [Learn more](https://github.com/OctopusDeploy/Issues/issues/5804)